-If you have any questions or need help completing the form, then please contact your national member organisation (details can be found on the Virtus website).
+If you have any questions or need help completing the form, then please contact your National Member Organisation.
 Athletes, parents/carers and psychologists should not contact Virtus directly.

-Member organisations needing further support should contact the Head of Eligibility at eligibility@virtus.sport.
+Member Organisations needing further support should contact Virtus at eligibility@virtus.sport.
 Please do not send eligibility questions/applications to other Virtus email addresses as this will cause delays.